Nexmo/station/_documentation/en/messages/code-snippets/whatsapp/send-file.md

 # Send a File Message

 In this code snippet you will see how to send a WhatsApp file message using the Messages API.
+For WhatsApp the maximum outbound media size is 64MB.

 > **IMPORTANT:** If a customer has not messaged you first, then the first time you send a message to a user, WhatsApp requires that the message contains a template.
 This is explained in more detail in the [Understanding WhatsApp topic](/messages/concepts/whatsapp).